heathsc/ont_align_stats/README.md

 of the chromosome (note the optional commas), and chr14:135,000,000-150,000,000 selects the region on chromosome 14 between 135 and 150 Mbases.
 Multiple --region options can be given to specify multiple genomic regions, however if a large set of regions is required then the --regions option allows the specification of a BED file containing the desired regions.
+Note that the supplied BED file can be compressed and will be decompressed transparently as long as a suitable tool is present in the users PATH.

 The --mappability option also specifies a BED file with regions to consider, but there are subtle differences between the --mappability and --regions options.
 The --mappability regions list